 You’re exposed to mold every day.
 They’re usually harmless in small amounts.
 In some cases, mold in your home can make you sick, especially if you have allergies or asthma.

-Whether or not you’re allergic to molds, mold exposure can irritate your eyes, skin, nose, throat, and lungs.
+Whether or not you’re allergic to molds, mold exposure and poor indoor air quality can irritate your eyes, skin, nose, throat, and lungs.
 When mold is growing on a surface, spores can be released into the air where they can be easily inhaled.
 If you’re sensitive to mold and inhale a large number of spores, you could experience health problems.

 If you’re concerned that the air in your home is compromised by mold, you can find some peace of mind knowing that Breathe Wright Radon and Air Quality Services knows exactly how to test for mold.
 We use state of the art technology to collect samples in strategic locations that are then sent off to an accredited laboratory for evaluation.
 The results will be reported and delivered typically in 3-5 days.